-Ryan assures Republican senators House will not pass 'skinny' Obamacare repeal
+RPT-UPDATE 9-Ryan assures Republican senators House will not pass "skinny" Obamacare repeal

 4 Min Read

-WASHINGTON (Reuters) - As the U.S. Senate edged toward a late-night vote on a pared-down bill to repeal Obamacare, House Speaker Paul Ryan assured Senate Republicans that if they approve a bill that many do not want to become law, the House will help them craft different legislation.
+WASHINGTON, July 27 (Reuters) - As the U.S. Senate edged towards a late-night vote on a pared-down bill to repeal Obamacare, House Speaker Paul Ryan assured Senate Republicans that if they approve a bill that many do not want to become law, the House will help them craft different legislation.

 Ryan's reassurances, offered in a call to five Republican senators, came as Republican leaders urged their party to approve the pared-down bill so they can proceed to a House-Senate negotiation and keep Republicans' seven-year Obamacare repeal effort alive.